MOMS' ACCESS PROJECT ECHO:

 Earn CME credits

-As the pilot year of MAP ECHO comes to a close, we are excited to announce that MAP ECHO is continuing for a second year!
-We are currently recruiting a cohort of participants for year two.
+As the pilot year of MAP ECHO comes to a close, we are excited to announce that MAP ECHO is continuing for a second year, starting October 2020!
+Didactic topics include depression, anxiety, PTSD, and substance use disorders.
 We are focusing on those who care for underserved populations and populations with disproportionate mental health burdens.
-If you are interested in participating, please let us know!
+Cohort 2 is now full - if you are interested in participating, please let us know you'd like to be added to the waitlist!

 The University of Washington School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.